coatespt/cursor-twitter/SESSION_NOTES.md

 ## Word Frequency Computations

-Global relative frequency calculations occur, but they are relatively infrequent and no in the in the main processing path.
+Global relative frequency calculations occur, but they are relatively infrequent and not in the in the main processing path.

-The are done to create a set of filters that are used to partition the flow of words into F frequency classes, with the most frequently used words in the first class and the least frequent words in the last class.
-These occur on the order of minutes apart and are invisible to the main processing pipeline.
+This is done to create a set of filters that are used to partition the flow of words into F frequency classes, with the most frequently used words in the first class and the least frequent words in the last class.
+The recalculations are on the order of minutes apart and are invisible to the main processing pipeline.

 Each class represents the same amount of word usage (the filters are just hashed sets.)
 F is a configuration item.
-A valued between 7 and 28 is reasonable.
+A value between 7 and 28 is reasonable.

 This frequency partitioning filters are computed over a sliding window of Tweets.
 The size is configurable, but it is typically a few million.
 This is necessary to lower the variance in frequency.